diadal/passport/README.md

 php artisan passport:install
 ```

-Final step @ `vendor/laravel/passport/src/Client.php` here add `public $incrementing = false;` and whenever you upgrade Laravel Passport check if `public $incrementing = false;` still present am looking for a better way to impliment this so there won't be a futher need to edit in `vendor/laravel/passport/src/Client.php`
+Final step @ `vendor/laravel/passport/src/Client.php` here add `public $incrementing = false;` and whenever you upgrade Laravel Passport check if `public $incrementing = false;` still present, am looking for a better way to implement this so there won't be a further need to edit in `vendor/laravel/passport/src/Client.php`

 ```php
 namespace Laravel\Passport;